 “We will continue to work alongside regulatory bodies to ensure a safe and fair environment for all.”

 We provide information about how to gamble responsibly and where to obtain appropriate help for gambling related problems, and help customers actively manage their own account.
 See our dedicated Responsible Gambling page for details.

 We’re committed to ensuring a safe and secure environment for our customers – that’s why our operations match up to the highest industry standards.
 Betway is a member of ESSA, the Independent Betting Adjudication Service (IBAS) and the Remote Gambling Association (RGA).

-We’re also accredited by eCOGRA, which thoroughly tests our games to ensure they are fair.
-And through partnering with the Professional Players Federation (PPF) and as donors to the Responsible Gambling Trust, we provide a safe and responsible environment for our customers to play in.
+We’re also one of only a handful of gambling operators who have been ISO 27001 by the international testing agency eCOGRA, and through partnering with the Professional Players Federation (PPF) and as donors to the Responsible Gambling Trust, we provide a safe and responsible environment for our customers to play in.

 We make sure that only people of legal age can gamble at Betway.
 Our checks are usually conducted automatically through verification services, but we may also ask the customer to submit photographic identification documents in order to verify age and identity.